seawee1/Did-Somebody-Say-Corgi/README.md

 ## Future Work

 The initial plan was to further explore the trained model, e.g. search for meaningful latent space directions and other StyleGAN related methods proposed in recent literature.
-If anybody come about to this please contact me.
-I'd be very interested in the results! :)
+If anybody comes about to this I'd be happy to hear from you.
+I'd be very interested to see those results! :)